caizoryan/notes/color-report.md

 The colors used in the projections are red, yellow, green and blue.
 They exist in a RGB color environment.
 However instead of light coming from individual LED pixels to combine into an image, a laser projector creates images by directing laser beams which are RGB(red, green, blue) onto a screen using mirrors.
 A digital signal modulates beam intensity and position rapidly, forming pixels and motion.

-(3) reasoning as to why those particular colours were selected
+The reasoning to use these colors is because they are complementary colors.
+The colors were chosen based on an investigation of how projector lights interact with the printed lights.
+The projectors light when it shines on the poster to reveal the color on the opposite end.
+For instance blue light when projected on the poster will hide the blue color printed on the poster, and the yellow will be highlighted and become visible.

-	- how the use of colour impacts the overall atmosphere and effectiveness The colors were chosen based on an investigation of different light and color interactions.
+// Add how does this use of color impact overall atmosphere and effectiveneness

 ### Scientific Analysis